-19 Best Pedestal Fans of 2019 | Reviews & Buyer's Guide - Architecture Lab
+10 Best Pedestal Fans | Reviews + Guide

 - Adjustable Height & Tilt-back Head - give you the...

 Moreover, it has an uncomplicated assembly that doesn’t require any tool to set up the entire fan.
-It’s an 18-inch pedestal fan, which is suitable for your bedroom, living space or it can be placed beside your desk.
-Plus, it comes with a patented safety fuse plug which cuts off the electricity as it detects a potential safety hazard.
+It’s an 18-inch pedestal fan, which is suitable for your bedroom, or living space or it can be placed beside your desk.
+Plus, the standing pedestal fan comes with a patented safety fuse plug which cuts off the electricity as it detects a potential safety hazard.

 - The best pedestal fan under $50